AviatrixSystems/Docs/HowTos/controller_migration.rst

 Intro
 --------

-+ This feature mainly is to perform "One Click" operation to migrate the current Aviatrix controller to a new one.
++ This feature mainly is to perform one click "Migrate" operation under "Settings->Maintenance->Migration" tab to migrate the current Aviatrix controller to a new one.
 + The EIP will be migrated from old controller to the new one.
 + The whole migration process will take around 10 to 15 minutes.